 Apalachicola, in Northwest Florida, is home to the largest river in Florida and is a highly desirable location for nature lovers.
 Excellent opportunities for hiking, biking, hunting and fishing are available at Apalachicola’s many national parks and reserves.
 Apalachicola National Estuarine Research Reserve is the second largest estuarine reserve in the United States with flora, fauna, fish and turtle exhibits.
 Apalachicola is the site of the majority of Florida’s oyster production and hosts the annual Florida Seafood Festival.
 The John Gorrie Museum is a tribute to the Apalachicola doctor who discovered refrigeration while conducting experiments to lower the temperatures of patients with high fevers.
 Trinity Episcopal Church has an interesting history as one of the earliest prefab buildings in America.
 The Dixie Theater, with a history dating back to 1912, offers professional productions from January through March.
 Apalachicola has recently become even more popular for tourists, as more and more people are seeking the quieter “Old Florida” feel.

 For a truly relaxing weekend, all of these popular locations in Florida offer an assortment of luxurious bed and breakfasts to choose from.
 A bed and breakfast can offer the warmth and personal attention that hotel chains cannot possibly compete with.
-For more information, and to find the ideal luxury bed and breakfast, visit our website at www.selectregistry.com.
+For more information, and to find the ideal luxury bed and breakfast in Florida, visit our website at www.selectregistry.com.

 For any further information, please do not hesitate to contact us.